 Your family loads whatever gear, food and water you have left in the truck, car or SUV, then you hit the road.
-You get to the Bug Out Location, unload your gear, and now what?
-You cook a good hot mean, thats what.
+You get to the Bug Out Location, unload your gear, now what?
+You cook a good hot meal on your camp stove, that’s what.

 Never underestimate the power of a good hot meal on moral.
 The smell and sight of cooking food does something to the human mind, it relaxes us.
 The effect of cooking food might have something to do when we led a hunter-gather lifestyle.
 The hunters would come back to camp with a leg quarter off a horse, deer or a chunk of meat off a mastodon.
 The meat was cooked over an open fire for everyone in the group to partake.